tttor/ctrl-foundation/method/policy-based/2017_acktr_wu.md

   * A.2 Continuous control
 > For experiments with low-dimensional state space as an input we used two separate neural networks with 64 hidden units per layer in a two-layer network

-fisher info matrix does NOT include Q? shared params
+* fisher info matrix does NOT include Q? in sec 3.1